agrc/gis.utah.gov/src/content/blog/2015-12-22-what-is-https-and-should-we-be-using-it.md

 ---
-author:
+title: "What is HTTPS, and should we be using it? "
+published: false
-  display_name: Jessie Pechmann
+author: Jessie Pechmann
-  email: ugrc@utah.gov
+date: 2015-12-22 14:45:30 -0700
+category: Developer
 tags:
   - agol
-date: 2015-12-22 14:45:30 -0700
-title: 'What is HTTPS, and should we be using it? '
-published: false
-category: Developer
-cover_image: '/src/images/pillar-blog/default-social-card.png'
+cover_image: /src/images/pillar-blog/default-social-card.png
 cover_image_alt: ugrc social card
 ---